ITT-26/assignment-07-pointing-martina-patrick/README.md

 # Venv

-We are using Python 3.14 for this assignment.
-It is recommended to create a venv for this project
+## Patrick
+I used Python 3.14 and the requirements-patrick.txt modules.
+Everything worked this way (at least on my machine ;))

 # Task 1